kommuna/vicky/README.md

 To stop the service run `service slackbotservice stop` or `/etc/init.d/slackbotservice stop`

->Note: Another way to run the slackbot would be to have [supervisord](http://supervisord.org/) monitor it.
+>Note: Another way to run slackbot in the background and restart it in case of failure would be to have [supervisord](http://supervisord.org/) monitor it.

 # Usage
 Use the provided `index.example.php` file to see how to setup the listeners for specific JIRA events in your project and how to handle those webhooks.